mstksg/inCode/copy/entries/singletons-3.md

 `Decision a` is like a `Maybe a`, except instead of `Nothing`, we include a proof that the predicate is *not* true.

-For those unfamiliar with the `a -> Void` idiom (often called `Not a`, or `Refuted a`), `a -> Void` is a type we use in Haskell to represent the fact that it is impossible to construct a value of type `a`.
+The `a -> Void` idiom (often called `Not a`, or `Refuted a`) is type we use in Haskell and other languages to represent the fact that it is impossible to construct a value of type `a`.
 That's because if you could, then you could give it to an `a -> Void` to get a value of type `Void`, which is impossible to have.
+So, if a possible function `a -> Void` exists, it necessarily means that a value of type `a` cannot exist.

 It's a lot to handle all at once, so let's look at an example.
 Is `Knockable` a decidable predicate?
 Yes!